Give impactful team feedback

 10. Goal setting and achievement

-Without goals, employees will become aimless and stagnant.
+Without goals, you will become aimless and stagnant.
 Setting and achieving goals is essential to professional development.

-• Does this employee set realistic and measurable goals for themselves?
+• Do you set realistic and measurable goals for yourself?

-• Do they seek out the resources they’ll need to reach their goals?
+• Do you seek out the resources you'll need to reach your goals?

-• Do they set a deadline by which to achieve these goals?
+• Do you set a deadline by which to achieve these goals?

 • Are these goals also beneficial to the company?